The Development Team was founded in 2017, marking the 140th anniversary of Clifton High School.

 Our annual publication

-The Rosarian Magazine is our Clifton High School annual publication, full of the latest news from School and our alumni.
+The Rosarian Magazine is our Clifton High School annual publication, full of the latest news from School and our alumni body.